 D.C. martial law criminalizes Black people

-Janisse Miles gave the following excerpted remarks at an August 22, 2025, Workers World Party meeting in New York City in honor of Black August.
+The following remarks were made at an August 22, 2025, Workers World Party meeting in New York City in honor of Black August.

 On Aug.
 11, Donald Trump declared a state of emergency in Washington, D.C., to combat a supposed crime rise, claiming that, “Our capital city has been overtaken by violent gangs and bloodthirsty criminals, roving mobs of wild youth, drugged-out maniacs and homeless people.”